mokit-dev/mokit-doc-mdbook/src/chap4-3.md

 ## 4.3.6 NEVPT2
 Second order N-Electron Valence state Perturbation Theory based on the CASSCF reference.

-Please read related keyword [NEVPT2_prog](./chap4-4.md#4416-nevpt2_prog) in Section 4.4.
+Please read related keyword [NEVPT_prog](./chap4-4.md#4416-nevpt_prog) in Section 4.4.

 ## 4.3.7 CASPT2
 Second order Perturbation Theory based on CASSCF reference.

 Generally speaking, NEVPT2 is more recommended than CASPT2 since there is no need for IP-EA shift, real or imaginary shift in NEVPT2.
 If you are really a fan of CASPT2, it is recommended to use [CASPT2K](#438-caspt2k) instead.
-Please read related keyword [CASPT2_prog](./chap4-4.md#4415-caspt2_prog) in Section 4.4.
+Please read related keyword [CASPT_prog](./chap4-4.md#4415-caspt_prog) in Section 4.4.

 ## 4.3.8 CASPT2K
 Second order Perturbation Theory based on CASSCF reference.

 This is a new feature since ORCA 5.0.
 A revised zeroth order Hamiltonian is applied to alleviate the intruder state problem of CASPT2 method.
 No IP-EA shift is needed in this method.

 Note here you can write this keyword as either CASPT2K or CASPT2-K in .gjf file, but you'd better use the method name CASPT2-K in official writing or publishing.
-The keyword `CASPT2_prog` will automatically be set as ORCA, since this method is only supported in ORCA currently.
+The keyword `CASPT_prog` will automatically be set as ORCA, since this method is only supported in ORCA currently.

 ## 4.3.9 CASPT3
 Third order Perturbation Theory based on CASSCF reference.